jaykumar7726082711/python-practical/README.md

  ```
 ### b. if the character is a letter, print whether the letter is uppercase or lowercase
 ```
-# Program to check type of character (letter, digit, or special)
-# and if letter, check uppercase/lowercase

 ch = input("Enter a single character: ")